coverclock/com-diag-hazer/README.md

 system or constellation by the device, showing each satellites identifying number (for GPS, this is its pseudo-random noise or PRN code number, but other systems using other conventions), and the number of satellites in the list.
+Unlike the other report lines, the system or constellation to which the data applies is derived from (in order, depending on availability) the system id in the GSA sentence (only available on devices that support later NMEA versions), or an analysis of the satellite identifiers based on NMEA conventions, or the talker specified at the beginning of the sentence.
+The reason for this is that some devices (I'm looking at you, GN803G), specify GNSS as the talker for all GSA sentences when they are computing an ensemble solution (one based on multiple constellations); this causes ambiguity between this case and the case of successive GSA sentences in which the active satellite list has changed.
+Hazer independently tries to determine the constellation to which the GSA sentence refers when the talker is GNSS.

 DOP is the position, horizontal, and vertical dilution of precision - measures of the quality of the position fix (smaller is better) - based on the real-time